 There is a lot of parking around Cardiff Bay and Mermaid Quay.
 The closest parking is Havannah Street Pay and Display opposite St David’s Hotel, and the next closest and biggest car park is Mermaid Quay Car Park.

 Looking for other cool things to do near Cardiff?
-Have you been to Brombil Reservoir in Port Talbot?
-It’s stunning!
+Here’s my 1 day in Cardiff itinerary for more ideas!

 Things To Do at Cardiff Bay Wetlands Reserve